The Belstone Fox: Relationship to the film The Fox and the Hound

 The cover art for the 40th Anniversary Edition DVD includes the captions "The Original Timeless Tale of True Friendship" and "The Story that Inspired The Fox and the Hound", in reference to the 1981 Disney film.

 Neil Sinyard wrote in The Best of Disney that the plot of this film and the 1981 Disney one have "a great deal in common".

 Disney credited Daniel P. Mannix's 1967 novel, The Fox and the Hound, as the source material for their film.

 In both David Rook's 1970 novel and James Hill's 1973 film, a red fox kit is reared by a hunter after his family is killed.
 The fox later returns to the wild and eludes a hunter and his hounds by running the rails just before a train is due.
 This results in an accident that motivates the hunter to track the fox for vengeance.
 In the Mannix novel, the hunter who raises the fox is different from the hunter who swears vengeance upon him.
 In the Rook novel, the hunter who takes in the fox is the same as the one who later swears vengeance.
-Also in the Rook novel, multiple hounds die in the train accident, while in Mannix's novel, only the hunter's favorite hound is killed.
+Also in the Rook novel, multiple hounds die in the train accident, while in Mannix's novel, only the hunter's favourite hound is killed.
 Another notable difference is that in the Mannix novel, the main hound who the hunter uses to track the offending fox has no prior relationship to that fox.
 In Rook's novel, this fox and hound are childhood friends.